pygame/pygame/docs/reST/tut/newbieguide.rst

 Pygame may be easy to learn, but the world of graphics programming can be pretty confusing to the newcomer.
-I wrote this to try to distill the practical knowledge I've gained over the past year or so of working with pygame, and it's predecessor, PySDL.
+I wrote this to try to distill the practical knowledge I've gained over the past year or so of working with pygame, and its predecessor, PySDL.
 I've tried to rank these suggestions in order of importance, but how relevant any particular hint is will depend on your own background and the details of your project.